A math game out now on the App Store, Google Play, and Mac App Store

 Pick what to practice, from counting and addition up through fractions, algebra, and a stretch into high-school and college topics.
 The picker calls them Level groups, so nobody feels parked in kid mode.

-Real math, checked locally
+Real math, checked on your device

 Made to be read